 How could a cake survive all that tousling and still resemble a tasty treat?

 Although I was distracted by the logistics of bringing a frosted cake on a plane across the country, I realized that wasn’t the question at hand.
 Harkess was committed to getting this cake to Florida one way or another.
 She just needed to know if TSA and Alaska Airlines would allow her to do it.
 So I set to work at finding her an answer.

 I reviewed all the information on the TSA website about what can and can’t be carried through security.
 Likely, because of the incident with the family on JetBlue, the question of cakes on planes seems to be a popular one.

 The final decision rests with the TSA officer on whether an item is allowed through the checkpoint.

 And that’s the fine print that made Harkess uneasy about attempting this cake-delivery operation.

 “I want to be able to carry the cake on the plane with confidence that I will not be asked to throw it away at the TSA inspection line,” Harkess explained.
 “Do you know of any way to get special approval from TSA?

 As a nonprofit consumer advocacy organization, we get many inquiries that involve the TSA.
-Typically, these are complaints from passengers who believe the TSA mistreated them during their travels (What you need to know about that SSSS stamp on your boarding pass, She didn’t have TSA PreCheck.
-Here’s what happened next)
+Typically, these are complaints from passengers who believe the TSA mistreated them during their travels

-In most cases, I recommend writing a polite email to the TSA using our contacts.
+In most cases, I recommend writing a polite email to the using our TSA contacts.
 And in worse case scenarios, a passenger can escalate a complaint to the Department of Homeland Security’s Traveler Redress Inquiry Program (DHS-TRIP).
 However, since I know from experience that it can take weeks or even months to get an official response, I knew this would not be useful to Harkess’ plight.
 I needed to find a more expeditious route to a real person at the TSA.

 And soon I found the answer.